SuperagenticAI/agentvectordb/CONTRIBUTING.md

 ## License

-By contributing to AgentVector, you agree that your contributions will be licensed under its Apache License 2.0.
+By contributing to AgentVectorDB, you agree that your contributions will be licensed under its Apache License 2.0.